 Workshop web page/site and CFP: October 14th 2019

 Deadline for submissions to the workshops:

-Notification of authors: February 15th, the latest.
-Needs to be before the early registration deadline around February 25th 2018.
+Notification of authors: February 15th 2020, the latest, to be before the early registration deadline.

 Deadline for Camera-Ready Papers (ACM DL):

 - for pre-proceedings before March 1st

 Please include the following information either directly in the proposal, or CFP.
 The submission system has a form that includes an abstract (for the website), the CFP, and the remaining proposal.
 CFPs often cover the same information, duplication is not necessary for such cases.
 Organizers of a workshop previously co-located at

 - What is the motivation for the workshop?